metagenomics/metagenomics-tk/docs/developer_guidelines.md

 3. Pocesses should publish `.command.sh`, `.command.out`, `.command.log` and `.command.err` files but never `.command.run`.

+## Databases

+If the same databases is downloaded during runtime by multiple processes, it takes up an unnecessary ammount of disc space.
+One idea is too always use the same place to store these databases.
+This place should be described in `params.databses`.
+If other processes try too use this databses they can look at `params.databses` on this current machine.
+If it is present it can be used, if not it should be downloaded.
+Through this procedure only one copy of each databses is used, which is space-saving.

 ## Other

 1. Magic numbers should not be used.